Shr-v-n/Reactjs-Projects/README.md

 I use this repo to keep track of my beginner reactjs projects

 If you wish to view any project first simply clone this repository and once you have done that
-run any one of the following commands depending on the project you wish to view, first clone it:
+run any one of the following commands depending on the project you wish to view
+Once the commands are done running you will have to open the link given in the third last line, first clone it:

 #REPO CLONE COMMAND: